jonathanschilling/abscab/README.md

    The first dimension (`numVertices`) is for the individual points along the polygon.
    The second dimension (3) is for the three components (x, y, z) of the Cartesian coordinates of the points.

-Furthermore, the geometry of the polygon can be provided via a callback function providing the coordinates of the `i`-th point along the polygon when being called with the point index `i`.
-This allows to compute the magnetic field and magnetic vector potential of polygon geometries that consist of so many points that holding them in memory simultaneously would not be possible.
-The corresponding routines in C, Python and Fortran carry the suffix `VertexSupplier`.

 The **evaluation locations** are provided to the routines as an array similarly shaped to the ones providing the polygon geometry (see above).